-In Ireland, three percent of the population use the Irish language daily and well-known Gaeltachtaí (Irish-speaking regions), such as an Ceathrú Rua, in Galway, and Anagaire, in Donegal, continue to keep the language alive.
+Well-known Gaeltachtaí (Irish-speaking regions), such as an Ceathrú Rua, in Galway, and Anagaire, in Donegal, continue to keep the language alive.

 However, 30 kilometers outside north of Napanee, where originally Irish immigrants fleeing the Great Hunger settled is the first Gaeltacht outside Ireland.

 For those in this Ontario settlement, the Irish language acts as a lifeline to their history, their culture and to Ireland itself.
 On this 62 acres of land, they strive to keep the language alive by celebrating the language hosting arts festivals, summer camps, classes, Irish dance, music, Gaelic games and most importantly speaking Irish.